 Incompletes may be given at the discretion of a professor for reasons of illness or emergency.
-When an incomplete is turned in to the Office of Admissions and Records it must be removed by the end of the succeeding semester.
+When an incomplete is turned in to the Registrar's Office it must be removed by the end of the succeeding semester.
 Otherwise, the grade automatically converts to an "F" on the student's record.